EricomSoftwareLtd/Shield/Shield-Service-Changelog.md

 - Add AV Blocked to Risk Summary Report
 - CDR SASA Block Message Reason added to report and end-user message
 - Print Protected Policy: generated PDFs by Shield are sanitized
-- Page for clearing Shield cookies/localstorage/cache http://shield-stat
+- Page for clearing Shield cookies/localstorage/cache http://shield-stat (tech-preview)

 ### Bug Fixes

 - Fixed: Ctrl+C is not working properly on Shield Cloud (CA0000075929/QA#826417)
-- Fixed: About security when the application is Allow by default (CA0000075993/QA#826893)
 - Fixed: White sessions - main page is not displayed when allow resources = No
 - Fixed: Gmail attachment does not fully load in Shield
 - Fixed: Categories are not exported when exporting policies via the Admin UI